USEPA/e-manifest/docs/src/Services/Manifest/correct.md

 ## Introduction

 The Correct Manifest Service creates and updates a Manifest Correction (a new version of the manifest will be either created or updated by the service).
-If the current manifest status is either `“Signed”` or `“Corrected”` then a new version of the Manifest Correction will be created and automatically receives the status of `“UnderCorrection”`.
-If the current manifest status is `“UnderCorrection”` then the current Manifest Correction version can be updated with the same service.
-Note, there is only one version with the `“UnderCorrection”` status at any given time and this version is viewable and editable by all registered handlers on the manifest.
+If the current manifest status is either `"Signed"` or `"Corrected"` then a new version of the Manifest Correction will be created and automatically receives the status of `"UnderCorrection"`.
+If the current manifest status is `"UnderCorrection"` then the current Manifest Correction version can be updated with the same service.
+Note, there is only one version with the `"UnderCorrection"` status at any given time and this version is viewable and editable by all registered handlers on the manifest.

 For the Image manifests submitted via the Industry application or save service, the Correct service will create a new